 Axelle Van Wynsberghe is a Belgian social anthropologist.
 As a freelance researcher and curator based in Brussels, she works as Web Editor for the Democracy in Europe Movement 2025 (DiEM25), and continues to collaborate with the European Commission's Joint Research Center on policy issues concerning digital technologies and society.
 She has also worked as an researcher and curator for art institutions in the Netherlands, co-curating the HELLO WORLD!
 Exhibition with Fabian Van Sluijs.
-She received her BA in Cultural Studies & Anthropology at the University of Kent, and is currently undertaking an MA in Arts & Society at Utrecht University.
-She has won the University of Kent’s Public Engagement Prize in 2017 for her ethnographic film ‘In One Vital Motion’, and was the editor-in-chief of the award-winning art and politics magazine Steal This Magazine in the UK.Locked Pro Plan feature
+She received her BA in Cultural Studies & Social Anthropology at the University of Kent, as well as an MA in Arts & Society at Utrecht University.
+She has won the University of Kent’s Public Engagement Prize in 2017 for her ethnographic film ‘In One Vital Motion’, and was the editor-in-chief of an award-winning magazine in the UK.Locked Pro Plan feature

 The Democracy in Europe Movement 2025 (DiEM25) is a pan-European, cross-border movement of democrats.
 I edit and publish articles in various languages on DiEM25’s website in coordination with the communication and translation teams, as well as develop DiEM25's content and editorial strategy.
 I am establishing a permanent and growing database of contributors from the DiEM25 Coordinating Collective (CC), Advisory Panel (AP), National Collectives (NCs), Spontaneous Collectives (DSCs), campaigns (especially the Green New Deal for Europe (GNDE campaign) and pillars (Progressive Agenda for Europe).